 While Kenya Airways outlines its policies clearly, there are scenarios where you might face challenges in receiving your entitlements.
 Below are examples of several common issues:

 One of the most frequent complaints is the extended time taken to process compensation or refund requests.
-Passengers often report delays that exceed the airline’s stated timeline.
+Passengers typically report delays that exceed the airline’s stated timeline.

 This is particularly common during peak travel seasons or periods of mass disruption, such as weather-related cancellations.